gcallah/Economics/Capitalism/capitalism.md

 In response to such criticisms of capitalism, some libertarians will reply, "No, that's *crony* capitalism!
 In a true free market, those problems would largely disappear."
 Meanwhile, a distributist such as G.K.
-Chesterton holds him that the problem of our current economic system is *too few* capitalists, by which he means that capital is in too few hands; he wanted the mass of the people to own some productive capital.
+Chesterton holds that the problem of our current economic system is *too few* capitalists, by which he means that capital is in too few hands; he wanted the mass of the people to own some productive capital.
 In the *Outline of Sanity* he wrote:
 "The truth is what we call Capitalism ought to be called Proletarianism.
 The point of it is not that some people have